kevintweber/phpunit-markup-validators/README.md

 3) Install [PHPUnit][phpunit].

-Note: I have removed PHPUnit as a composer dependency for folks who run it globally (via PEAR or the PHAR archive, etc.).
-To install it locally, use: `composer require phpunit/phpunit`
+Note: I have removed PHPUnit as a composer dependency for folks who run PHPUnit globally (via PEAR or the PHAR archive, etc.).
+To install PHPUnit locally, use: `composer require phpunit/phpunit`

 ## Usage